jentery/mdia360v2/index.md

 ## M Mar.
 16: Narrative, Pacing, and Progression

 When and why do choices matter in a game's narrative?
-How and to what effects is progression gated, and to what degree can the rhythm of activities and events be designed?
+How and to what extent is progression gated, and to what degree can the rhythm of activities and events be designed?
 How do player stories differ from game narratives, and how do game environments evoke, trigger, and stage storytelling?

-Activities: Let's read [_Under a Star Called Sun_](https://haraiva.itch.io/under-a-star-called-sun) and discuss memorable beats, arcs, and player stories.
+Activities: Let's read [_Under a Star Called Sun_](https://haraiva.itch.io/under-a-star-called-sun) and discuss memorable beats, arcs, and player stories from other games.

 After class, please read "Narrative, Pacing, and Progression" in the class notebook.